Academic Regulations

 Academic Regulations Terminology

-5. Exclusion from the program means that the student may not register in the program.
-(Continued registration in the University will necessitate that the student processes a Change of College to another academic program.)
+- Exclusion from the program means that the student may not register in the program.
+(Continued registration in the University will necessitate that the student processes a change of major to another academic program.)

 Attendance

-Travel Requirements: It is the responsibility of the student to make all travel arrangements necessary to complete degree requirements.
-This includes travel arrangements required to reach all clinical agencies.
+Travel Requirements: The student is responsible for making all travel arrangements necessary to complete degree requirements, including travel arrangements required to reach all clinical agencies.

 Examinations